openstack-archive/congress-specs/specs/mitaka/push-type-datasource-driver.rst

 in cloud services just after a change occurs.
 And then these monitoring systems can detect many kind of changes in cloud services that Congress can't do.

-Congress should retrive the notification as a DataSource since it helps Congress to calculate a policy violation faster than now and also enables us to define varied policies and rules.
+Congress should retrieve the notification as a DataSource since it helps Congress to calculate a policy violation faster than now and also enables us to define varied policies and rules.